 \subsection{Outline of paper}

-In \S~\ref{mil_fib}, after recalling definitions and some preparatory material about the Milnor fibration, we endow the vanishing cohomology with an explicit polarized mixed Hodge structure in the sense of Scherk and Steenbrink \cite{SS, steenbrink} by realizing it as a subspace of a certain $\mathcal{D}$-module and the positive definite subspace of a polarization $S$ is described in \S~\ref{PMHS}.
-In \S~\ref{HRpair} we introduce two higher residue parings, K. Saito's higher residue paring and a higher residue paring associated with the polarization $S$.
-Their relations are characterized in Proposition~\ref{prop_1} and make it possible to associate the polarization $S$ to Grothendieck's residue paring.
+In \S~\ref{mil_fib}, after recalling definitions and some preparatory material about the Milnor fibration; see \cite{Hertlingbook, Kulikov}, we endow the vanishing cohomology with an explicit polarized mixed Hodge structure in the sense of Scherk and Steenbrink \cite{SS, steenbrink} and Hertling \cite{Hertling} by realizing it as a subspace of a certain $\mathcal{D}$-module and the positive definite subspace of a polarization $S$ is described in \S~\ref{PMHS}.
+In \S~\ref{HRpair} we introduce two higher residue pairings, K. Saito's higher residue pairing and a higher residue pairing associated with the polarization $S$.
+Their relations are characterized in Proposition~\ref{prop_1} and make it possible to associate the polarization $S$ to Grothendieck's residue pairing.
 In \S~\ref{milequi}, \S~\ref{gmat}, and \S~\ref{grogp}, we collect definitions and fundamental facts of the Milnor fibration in the $G$-equivariant setting, the $G$-equivariant matrix factorizations, and the Grothendieck group of the category.
 Moreover, in \S~\ref{chench} and \S~\ref{chenhn} we realize the Hochschild homology and the negative cyclic homology in explicit ways via the Hochschild-Kostant-Rosenberg isomorphisms.
 It enables us to characterize two $G$-equivariant Chern characters explicitly in \S~\ref{mainproof}.
-Adapting the strategy of proving the non-equivariant case by Brown and Walker \cite{BW2} to the equivariant point of view, in \S~\ref{chentype} we introduce the $G$-equivariant version $\chxh$ of Chern-character-type map $\ch_{X_\infty}$ and in \S~\ref{mainproof}, we prove the main theorem, i.e., Theorem~\ref{math1}, by relating the Euler paring $\chi$ with the polarization $S$ by applying the $G$-equivariant version of the Hirzebruch–Riemann–Roch theorem for matrix factorizations by Polishchuk and Vaintrob \cite{PV: HRR}.
+Adapting the strategy of proving the non-equivariant case by Brown and Walker \cite{BW2} to the equivariant point of view, in \S~\ref{chentype} we introduce the $G$-equivariant version $\chxh$ of Chern-character-type map $\ch_{X_\infty}$ and in \S~\ref{mainproof}, we prove the main theorem, i.e., Theorem~\ref{math1}, by relating the Euler pairing $\chi$ with the polarization $S$ by applying the $G$-equivariant version of the Hirzebruch–Riemann–Roch theorem for matrix factorizations by Polishchuk and Vaintrob \cite{PV: HRR}.